If you want to get ahead of your competition, you must always consider search engines. Search engines are those that give you organic traffic.

 For example, you choose “SEO” as your main niche.
 Focus on that topic and write a lot of useful posts related to SEO.
 For example, “How To Increase SEO Ranking”, “How To Get Traffic From Search Engines Fast”, “On-Site SEO Tips”, “Off-Site SEO”, etc.

 d.)
 Be consistent.
 Keep your site fresh and updated with content that will interest people and even answer their queries.
-If you’re running out of topics/ideas, you can read these posts I’ve previously written: Where To Find Topic Ideas or Types of Blog Posts You Can Write About.
+If you’re running out of topics/ideas, you can read these posts I’ve previously written: Types of Blog Posts You Can Write About.

 Maintain this tactic and you’ll harvest more people than you can imagine.